aveshagarwal/kubernetes/docs/design/websockets-watches-proposal.md

 2. 1. web based system monitoring where it may be desired to watch more than 6 resources simultaneously to have a more comprehensive view of system health.

-## Solution
+## Solutions

-Here we discuss a solution to address the problem.
+Here we discuss two solutions to address the problem.

 ### A watch request with multiple resources